How Clairo Becomes a Classic

 "I wanted to write about things that I had never talked about, never told a lot of my friends."

 "I wanted to write about things that I had never talked about, never told a lot of my friends.
-Because I think that when I was 15, or when I was in high-school, I would have... she trails off.
+Because I think that when I was 15, or when I was in high-school, I would have..." she trails off.
 "A lot of artists don't necessarily feel like they need to be a role model, they don't feel the need to listen to who is listening to them.
 Sometimes I wish I did that, because it's hard to let so many voices in.
 But I also feel really good about taking on that responsibility, and offering support for people, treating them like a younger sibling.
 If I could be anything to these kids, it's an older sibling."

 Immunity is named after the resilience Claire's found in herself, after years of struggle.
 "It's about the capacity I've found to turn negative experiences and feelings into something positive.
 I'm honoring the sad songs that need to be felt, and the happy songs that need to be felt" she says.